Debt Payoff Optimizer

 Custom order

-Why set a custom orderYour priorities may differ from both Avalanche and Snowball.
-You might target a high-minimum debt to free up cash flow, or pay off a debt with emotional significance first.
+Why a custom orderYour priorities may differ from Avalanche or Snowball — you might target a high-minimum debt to free up cash flow, or clear one that weighs on you emotionally.

 Drag the debt rows above to set your preferred payoff order.